AlgoMaster Logo

 Intuition

-Instead of building a cleaned string, we can work directly on the original.
+Work directly on the original string instead of building a cleaned copy.
 Place one pointer at the start and one at the end.
-Move them toward each other, but skip over any character that isn't alphanumeric.
-When both pointers land on valid characters, compare them case-insensitively.
-If they ever mismatch, it's not a palindrome.
+Move them toward each other, skipping any character that isn't alphanumeric.
+When both pointers rest on alphanumeric characters, compare them case-insensitively.
+If they ever differ, the string is not a palindrome.
 If the pointers cross without a mismatch, it is.

-This avoids allocating any extra strings.
-We're doing the filtering and comparison in a single pass.
+This does the filtering and comparison in a single pass, with no extra string allocated.

 Algorithm